SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="usage-stats"></a> Retrieving usage statistics

-The usage statistics page provides statistical information on each subtenant.
+The "Usage statistics" page provides statistical information on each subtenant.

 The following information is provided for each tenant: